Ford F-150 Lightning brings substance to the overhyped EV truck wars

 Yes, those other EV trucks sure look interesting and exciting, but Ford's F-150 Lightning has the potential to be a proper industry changer with that price and all the capability you've come to expect from a good ol' pick-'em-up.
 It truly is a no-compromise solution.

 OK, maybe there's one compromise: towing.
 Ford says the Lightning will go between 230 and 300 miles on a charge, depending on configuration.
 Ford is also saying the truck will tow up to 10,000 pounds.
 In isolation, those numbers sound good.
 The problem is that Ford hasn't combined the two and quoted any range figures while towing.
 I'm guessing that's because the numbers won't be good.
 Admittedly, it's hard to blame Ford for not wanting to reveal its numbers in this area first, because there doesn't seem to be an established industry range-testing procedure for towing and hauling with EVs (let alone any rivals' numbers to compare with).
 That's as much an industry failing as it is Ford's.
-Either way, towing puts added strain on a vehicle's overall efficiency, and internal-combustion trucks are going to be better at pulling trailers long-distance.
+Car and Driver estimate that the range under full load may be as little as 100 miles.
+It'll be some time before we know the real figures, but internal-combustion trucks are going to be better at pulling trailers long-distance.

 Still, I'd like to counter that shortcoming with another question: Of all the trucks you see on the road every day, how many are towing something?
 And for those that are, how far are they really going?